Class: Aws::States::Client

 When set to 'true' the request body will not be compressed for supported operations.

-The client endpoint is normally constructed from the :region option.
-You should only configure an :endpoint when connecting to test or custom endpoints.
-This should be a valid HTTP(S) URI.
+Normally you should not configure the :endpoint option directly.
+This is normally constructed from the :region option.
+Configuring :endpoint is normally reserved for connecting to test or custom endpoints.
+The endpoint should be a URI formatted like:

 • :endpoint_cache_max_entries (Integer) — default: 1000